dojo/docs/dojox/gfx/matrix-tutorial.rst

 .. image :: attachment:matrix03.png

-The matrix multiplication can be written like this:
+The matrix multiplication can be written like this (``*`` is omitted in this equation like in regular math to conserve space):

 .. image :: attachment:matrix04a.png
 .. image :: attachment:matrix04b.png